gabutakut/gabutdm/README.md

             src="https://img.shields.io/badge/patreon-donate-orange.svg?logo=patreon" alt="GabutAkut on Patreon"></a>
 </p>

-These are distinctly different in terms of purpose and design.
-We think an application will look easy to use if the appearance of an application looks simple and has many uses. gabutakut want to make a download manager application that can download metallink magnetlink torrents using Aria2c and an application that has a local server service interface, can also accept file transfers from smartphones.
+gabutakut want to make a download manager application that can download metallink magnetlink torrents using Aria2c and an application that has a local server service interface, can also accept file transfers from smartphones.

 made with love and sleep deprivation. :D